estevanmendes/Flask_Simple_Application/readme.md

 ```

 Secondly, let's run our app using Flask.
-It is set to be run in the http://localhost:5000/
+It is set to be ran in the http://localhost:5000/

 ```
 flask --app server run --debug